 Concordia University Texas follows federal guidelines to provide reasonable accommodations for students with disabilities.
 In order for students to receive accommodations in CTX courses they must register with the Student Success Center and document their disability.
-For more information on the registration process, please go to www.concordia.edu/accommodations or contact Ruth Cooper at 512-313-5031.
+For more information

 If a student has any questions about services or accommodations for students with disabilities, the student is encouraged to talk with the appropriate Division Chair.